ionpdev/beauty-shop/README.md

-Beauty Shop ReactJS with Redux for personal Portfolio Project
+Beauty Shop App - ReactJS with Redux for personal Portfolio Project